realworldocaml/book/book/gadts/README.md

 - : char option = Some B
 ```

-But this approach is limited to simple dependencies between input and
+But this approach is limited to simple dependencies between types that
-output types that correspond concretely to how data flows through your
-code.
-Sometimes you want a function's return value to depend on the
+correspond to how data flows through your code.
+Sometimes you want
-arguments passed to it in less constrained ways.
+types to vary in a more flexible way.

-For a concrete example, let's say we wanted to create a version of
+To make this concrete, let's say we wanted to create a version of
 `find` that is configurable in terms of how it handles the case of not
 finding an item.
 There are three different behaviors you might want: